KevinOomenTheDeveloper/Fontys-semester-3-portolio/Individual-project/Web-application.md

 ## Web application
-In this document I will Show what i have done for the Web application learning outcome.
+In this document I will Show what I have done for the Web application learning outcome.

+### Context
+We had to create a `full-stack` web application for this learning outcome.
+A `full-stack` web application is a application that makes use of a front-/back-end.
+So I will have to create a application that has a front-end that communicates with a functioning backend.

 ### Personal development
 In this project I have had a lot of personal development.
 I started working on this project by trying out new thing and research some frameworks.
 I have looked at: `Svelte`, `React`, `Spring`, `Quarkus` and `Dropwizard`.
 But in the end I choose for a `React` front-end and a `Spring` backend.
 I choose for these because we used them in the group project aswell and thath would mean that it would become easier to understand these frameworks because I would work on them in my individual project and in my group project.
 I did create a prove of concept for `Quarkus` which you can find here.
 Becasue of time management reasons I have had to take one part of my project and focus on that because i wouldn't have had enough time to create the entire application anymore.
 This was because of multitude of reasons.
 It took for example some time to understand `CI/CD` process and in first case i wanted to use `Quarkus` and `Svelte` as frameworks because I wanted to learn how these worked.
 But after sometime I chose to use `React` and `Spring` instead because these are very popular and have a large community behind them which will help with debuging bugs and implementing things I don't know yet.
 And because I was using these in my group project aswell.
 I chose to create the chat functionality of my application.
 I wanted to do this with websockets to integrate something I haven't used yet.
 You can find these projects at the end of this document.